-Whenever an Outlook user opens or adds email attachments, duplicates of these attachments are saved within a sub-directory of the Outlook Temporary Internet Files folder.
-Initially, Outlook checks for the existence of the .OLK folder in the registry to store these temporary attachment files.
-If the folder does not exist, Outlook autonomously generates it.
-This process is carried out to enhance the security of received attachments by storing them in a separate location.
+Whenever the Outlook user opens or adds the emails’ attachments, a copy of these attachments gets stored at the sub-directory of the Outlook Temporary Internet Files folder.
+First, Outlook searches for the .OLK folder in the registry to save the temporary attachment files and if it does not exist, it creates the new folder itself.
+This takes place to ensure that received attachments are secured at another place.

 The basic path location for this temporary internet file for attachments is